 ‘But resourceful.’
 He leaned on the bars.
 ‘What about the rumor of the Seer appearing?’

 ‘What about it?’
 She looked up at the cameras.
 ‘Just another myth.
-Surely someone your age understands there’s no one to save us but us,’ she said as she walked back to watch the cameras.
+Surely someone your age understands there’s no one to save us but us,’ she said as she walked backwards to watch the cameras.
 ‘They’re in the same position.’
 She paused.
-‘So is my father alive?’
+‘So is my father alive then?’

 Caden peered from his cage, waiting for her to reach the security panel.

 ‘Use your shirt,’ he called.
-‘Press over it; there should be enough residual print for another scan.’
+‘Press over it; there should be enough oil residue for another scan.’

 She wrapped her thumb with the edge of her shirt and pressed down slowly.
 The monitor blinked, acknowledging the scan with a frozen green screen.